nextstrain/augur/docs/contribute/DEV_DOCS.md

 Branches and PRs are tested by GitHub Actions workflows configured in `.github/workflows`.

-Our GitHub Actions workflow is comprised of two jobs: _test_ and _deploy_.
-Steps in the _test_ job always run, but _deploy_ steps only run sometimes (see below).

-The _test_ job runs tests and uploads the the coverage report to Codecov.
+Our CI GitHub Actions workflow is comprised of a _test_ job that runs tests and uploads the coverage report to Codecov.
 Currently, only `pytest` results are included in the report.

 ## Contributing documentation